GU-CLASP/GU-CLASP.github.io/content/pages/news/Public defence of Vladislav Maraev's doctoral thesis/index.md

 ---

-Cordially welcome to the public defence of Vladislav Maraev's doctoral thesis on Monday 29 August, at 15:00 in room J439, Humanisten and streamed online.
-The title is "Who is laughing now?
+Cordially welcome to the public defence of Vladislav Maraev's doctoral thesis on Monday 29 August, at 15:00 in room J439, Humanisten.
+The proceedings can also be followed online, Zoom link: https://gu-se.zoom.us/j/66086973989#success The title is "Who is laughing now?
 Laughter-infused dialogue systems".

 Doctoral candidate: Vladislav Maraev, University of Gothenburg